Kappeh/Konnect4/README.md

 # Konnect4
-Konnect4 is a web based GUI for running and debugging connect 4 engines written in go.
+Konnect4 is a web based GUI written in go for running and debugging connect 4 engines.

 ## Getting Started